A Answers (2)

 Currently, there is no test to determine true "gluten sensitivity."
 We have tests for Celiac and tests for wheat allergy, but no current test for gluten sensitivity/intolerance.
 The only way to determine gluten sensitivity is to exclude it from the diet for a few months to see if symptoms improve.

-There are gluten allergy/celiac disease tests that are available through Labcorp or Quest Diagnostics.
+There are gluten allergy/celiac disease tests that are available.
 All these tests help identify various forms of allergy or sensitivity to gluten or wheat.
 They will look for:

 - IgA anti-gliadin antibodies

 - IgG anti-gliadin antibodies

 - IgA anti-endomysial antibodies

 - Tissue transglutaminase antibody (IgA and IgG in questionable cases)